ralphbean/markdown-to-confluence/README.md

 ## Authentication

+This utility supports authenticating to confluence with personal access token or username and password.

+When the environment variable `CONFLUENCE_TOKEN` is defined, it will authenticate to confluence with personal access token.

-The `CONFLUENCE_USERNAME` and `CONFLUENCE_PASSWORD` environment variables must be set to the username and password of an account with appropriate permissions.
+When `CONFLUENCE_TOKEN` is not defined, it will look for the `CONFLUENCE_USERNAME` and `CONFLUENCE_PASSWORD` environment variables, they should be defined to authenticate to confluence with username and password.

+Authentication is not required while running in dry-run mode.

 ## Confluence and Markdown